 ANSWER: My suggestion for the best Bible for children to read is, suprisingly, the King James translation.
 My recommendation is based on two primary reasons.

-For the sake of children, the KJV Bible has a few errors in translation but they are minor and they are well known.
-Additionally, the beautiful, poetic language of the King James Version has proven easy to memorize for me and even with the strange (to me) use of all the verbs ending in "eth" and "est", I find myself able to remember it better than the more easily understood translations like the New King James Version, or New International Version etc.
+For the sake of children, the KJV Bible is one of the best translations as, although it has a few errors, they are minor and well known.
+Additionally, the beautiful, poetic language of the King James Version has proven easy to memorize even with the strange use of all the verbs ending in "eth" and "est." The KJV can sometimes be more easily retained and remembered, even more so than other, more easily understood Bibles like the New King James or New International Version.

-With the King James Version as a baseline, one can see the flaws in the new translations yet better understand the King James Version.
-Zondervan also publishes a New International Version, New Living Translation, King James Version and New American Standard Version Parallel.
+With the KJV as a baseline, one can see the flaws in the new translations that are touted as the best, yet better understand the KJV.
+Zondervan publishes a New International Version, New Living Translation, King James Version and New American Standard Version Parallel.
 They also produce a New International Version with a KJV Parallel as well.
-There are probably many other publishers who have similar offerings and perhaps some that may be even more inexpensive.
+There are probably many other publishers who have similar offerings.

-For any student of the word of God, I would also recommend the purchase of a Strong's Exhaustive Concordance of the Bible, which has every word in the King James Version numbered and related to the original Hebrew and Greek accompanied by Hebrew and Greek dictionaries giving the meaning and pronunciation of the transliterated words.
+For any student of the word of God, it is recommended that they purchase a Strong's Exhaustive Concordance of the Bible.
+It has every word in the King James Version numbered and related to the original Hebrew and Greek accompanied by dictionaries giving the meaning and pronunciation of the transliterated words.
 One can then see how a Greek or Hebrew word is translated in many different contexts.

-For computer literate children, there are many Bible study programs available such as Quick Verse which offer many different translations, Strong's and many other reference materials.
-This has the added benefit of the speed of computer searches and the ability to scan the entirety of Scripture for words or phrases when trying to understand a particular subject or extract the exact meaning of a passage.
+For computer literate children, there are many Bible study programs available such as Quick Verse which offers many different translations, Strong's Concordance and many other reference materials.
+This type of tool has the added benefit of speed in regard to searching and scanning Biblical text.
 Easy-to-use and free study programs also exist such as E-Sword.